PEAR: Pairwise Evaluation for Automatic Relative Scoring in Machine Translation: Background and Related Work

 \section{Background and Related Work}

 \paragraph{Automatic MT evaluation metrics.} Early MT metrics estimate quality via surface overlap against a reference translation, with BLEU \citep{papineni-etal-2002-bleu} and chrF \citep{popovic-2015-chrf} as widely used examples.
 Learned metrics based on pretrained representations improve agreement with human judgments by fine-tuning on human annotation signals, including reference-based models such as COMET and BLEURT \citep{rei-etal-2020-comet,sellam-etal-2020-bleurt,sellam-etal-2020-learning} and more recent large-scale approaches such as XCOMET and MetricX \citep{guerreiro-etal-2024-xcomet,juraska-etal-2024-metricx}.
 In parallel, QE metrics remove the dependency on references and score translations conditioned on the source and candidate only, including CometKiwi and its larger variants, as well as QE models of more recent learned metrics \citep{rei-etal-2022-cometkiwi,rei-etal-2023-scaling,guerreiro-etal-2024-xcomet,juraska-etal-2024-metricx}.
-LLM-based judging approaches, including GEMBA prompting for MQM or ESA, can be strong but are often expensive and may raise reproducibility concerns \citep{kocmi-federmann-2023-large,kocmi-federmann-2023-gemba}.
+Judging approaches based on large language models, including GEMBA prompting for MQM or ESA, have shown strong performance but are often expensive and may raise reproducibility concerns \citep{kocmi-federmann-2023-large,kocmi-federmann-2023-gemba}.

 \paragraph{Pairwise and preference-based formulations.} Pairwise evaluation has a long history in MT, including ranking-based training with engineered features and structured models \citep{ye-etal-2007-sentence,duh-2008-ranking,guzman-etal-2014-learning,guzman-etal-2015-pairwise}.
 Several learned metrics leverage comparative supervision during training while still producing single-candidate scores at inference time, such as COMET-RANK \citep{rei-etal-2020-comet} and reward-modeling approaches based on pairwise preferences \citep{tan-monz-2025-remedy}.
 By comparison, COMET-poly incorporates additional context beyond the single translation at inference time, grounding the evaluation of a candidate in other candidates for the same source \citep{zufle-etal-2025-comet}.
 Closer to our inference setup, MT-RANKER formulates reference-free MT evaluation as binary classification: given a source and two candidates, it predicts which translation is better; consequently, its output space does not represent ties or the strength of the preference \citep{moosa2024mtranker}. \pearfamily{} differs by predicting graded relative differences without ruling out ties by design, and encouraging sign inversion under candidate order reversal.